codelix-org/phone-number-exercise-1/README.md

 Look at the specs in `spec/formatter/phone_number_spec.rb`.

 Your task is to make those specs pass by writing the code in `lib/formatter/phone_number.rb`

+When you've completed the task, push your branch to github and create a PR for the branch.

 ## Marking this exercise